Gardner-BinfLab/TISIGNER-ReactJS/README.md

 # TISIGNER
-This is a reimplementation of older TISIGNER in ReactJS, with more features and smoother integration between tools.
+This is a reimplementation of older TISIGNER in ReactJS, with more features and smoother integration between the available tools.
 The source code for old website can be found [here](https://github.com/Gardner-BinfLab/TIsigner/tree/master/TIsigner_web).

 ## About TISIGNER
 TISIGNER includes gene optimisation tool **TIsigner** and protein solubility optimisation tool **SoDoPE**.
+The website runs at [https://tisigner.otago.ac.nz](https://tisigner.otago.ac.nz).

 # Installation